RWS/studio-api-docs/apiconcepts/filetypesupport/adding_the_file_writer_class.md

 }
 ```
-***

-Save and Complete the Process
+## Save and Complete the Process
---

-Add the following (required) members of the [IBilingualWriter](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.BilingualApi.IBilingualWriter.yml) interface, which are used to complete the native output file and to complete the entire parsing process.
-We will use the ```FileComplete()``` method to save the target BIL file and to set the DOM object to ```null```.
+Add the following required members of the [IBilingualWriter](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.BilingualApi.IBilingualWriter.yml) interface.
+These members complete the native output file and the overall writing process.
+Use the `FileComplete()` method to save the target BIL file and set the DOM object to `null`.

-We will leave the ```Complete()``` method empty, as it is not required in this simple implementation.
-You may wonder why the interface offers two (seemingly similar) members, i.e. one to complete a file, another one to complete the writing process.
-Remember that Var:ProductName allows you to merge several native files into one big intermediary document, from which the individual target files can be generated when saving the document as target.
-You can use these two methods, for example, to first generate each native target file individually and then to conclude the entire writing process.
+Leave the `Complete()` method empty because this simple implementation does not require it.
+The interface offers both methods because Var:ProductName can merge several native files into a single intermediary document.
+You can use `FileComplete()` to finish each native target file individually and `Complete()` to conclude the overall writing process.

 # [C#](#tab/tabid-6)
 ```cs